lucas-koontz/DeliveryPartner/README.md

 Since this API uses _GraphQL_, its only route is `http://localhost:3000/graphql`.

-Alternativaly, you can use `http://localhost:3000/graphiql` as a _GraphQL_ IDE.
+Alternatively, you can use `http://localhost:3000/graphiql` as a _GraphQL_ IDE.

 Other commands: